cortical-iv/salted_vex_milk/readme.md

 # Salted Vex Milk
-Stats and more for Echo Company 59 clan in D2, displayed using Django 2.0 for the back end, and bootstrap4 for the front end.
-The site includes pve/pvp leaderboards, basic information about the clan and its members, and some links to helpful stuff that people in the clan use.
-Developed using the third-party bootstrap4 theme [Cyborg](https://bootswatch.com/cyborg/).
-Renders sortable tables with [django-tables2](https://django-tables2.readthedocs.io/en/latest/pages/tutorial.html).
+Stats and more for Echo Company 59 clan in D2.
+Created with Django 2.0 for the back end and Bootstrap4 for the front end.
+The site includes pve/pvp leaderboards, basic information about the clan and its members, and some links that people in the clan might find helpful.

+Uses the third-party bootstrap theme [Cyborg](https://bootswatch.com/cyborg/) and renders tables using [django-tables2](https://django-tables2.readthedocs.io/en/latest/pages/tutorial.html).

 Currently deployed at a secret heroku site: http://svm-dev.herokuapp.com/members/

-## Some setup information
+## Some notes on setup
 - Project expects your your django secret key, destiny 2 api key, and debug variable as environment variables (named `SECRET_KEY`, `D2_KEY`, and `DEBUG` respectively), which are retrieved in `settings.py` using the `get_env_variable` function).
 - In `/d2api/constants.py`, set the `GROUP_ID` to the value of the clan you want to build for.
 - Set up database settings in `settings.py`, and create database for local use, if needed.
 Currently uses postgres.